 If you are so inclined, you can opt-in for text message alerts from Arlington Public Schools.
-Click here to learn more about how to opt-in for text alerts.

 When you speak to the Registrar at Discovery, be sure to ask that your email address(es) be included in our Student Information System.
 This will ensure you receive messages sent by Arlington Public Schools through the SchoolMessenger system.

 Discovery has a robust Twitter culture where we frequently share information about our school community and activities.
 Consider joining us by following @DiscoveryAPS, as well as @APSVirginia.
 Be sure to ask your student’s teacher about a class Twitter account, as many teachers at Discovery have their own.

 You can contact Discovery Elementary directly for records for students who have been enrolled within the past five (5) years.
 To do so, please contact the Registrar, Ms. Sandra Amores (firstname.lastname@example.org).
 Under Article IV of the Interstate Compact – discussed in the section so named below – we will gladly provide you with copies (digital or printed) of unofficial records for your convenience.

 For additional information about requesting records and/or transcripts, please visit the APS “Transcripts and Records Information” webpage.

 Discovery Elementary School is a neighborhood school, and our enrollment is based on residency, so there are no special deadlines for application.

 We do not have graduation requirements or diploma standards, as we are an elementary school, so no special paperwork is involved regarding either item.